 Intermap will host a conference call today, November 9, 2009, at 4:30 pm EST (2:30pm MST).
 To participate in the call, please dial +1-416-340-8018 or 1-866-223-7781 approximately 10 minutes prior to the conference call.
 A recording of the conference call will be available through November 16, 2009.
 Please dial +1-416-695-5800 or +1-800-408-3053 and provide the password 8816154 to listen to the rebroadcast.

 About Intermap Technologies

-Intermap (TSX: IMP.TO, AIM: IMAP.L) is a preeminent digital mapping company creating uniform high-resolution 3D digital models of the earth's surface.
-The Company is proactively remapping entire countries and building uniform national databases, called NEXTMap®, consisting of affordably priced elevation data and geometric images of unprecedented accuracy.
-Demand for NEXTMap data is growing as new commercial applications emerge within the GIS, engineering, automotive, GPS maps, insurance risk assessment, oil and gas, hydrology, environmental planning, wireless communications, transportation, and 3D visualization markets.
+Intermap (TSX: IMP.TO) is a preeminent digital mapping company creating uniform high-resolution 3D digital models of the earth's surface.
+The Company has proactively remapped entire countries and is building uniform national datasets, called NEXTMap®, consisting of affordably priced elevation data and geometric images of unprecedented accuracy.
+Demand for NEXTMap data is continues to grow as new commercial applications emerge within the GIS, engineering, automotive, consumer electronics, insurance risk assessment, oil and gas, renewable energy, hydrology, environmental planning, wireless communications, transportation, aviation and 3D visualization markets.

-Headquartered in Denver, Colorado, Intermap employs more than 875 people worldwide, with additional offices in Calgary, Detroit, Jakarta, London, Munich, Ottawa, Paris, Prague, and Washington D.C.
-For more information, visit www.Intermap.com.
+Intermap is headquartered in Denver, Colorado, with additional offices in Calgary, Detroit, Jakarta, London, Madrid, Munich, Ottawa, Paris, Perth, Prague and Washington D.C.
+For more information, visitwww.Intermap.com or www.AccuTerra.com.